 Note: All SUs (used, available, pending) are attributed to the subscription in which a test was launched, regardless of when it was completed or refunded.
 If the subscription expires with pending sessions, the SUs will count towards the expired subscription once those sessions are completed.
-If you're on a new subscription and add a contributor or replace a session to a test launched from the expired subscription, the new sessions and associated SUs will count towards the new subscription.
+If you're on a new subscription and add a contributor to or replace a session on a test that is launched from the expired subscription, the new sessions and associated SUs will count towards the new subscription.

 How to Read Your Top Usage by Team Member

-Top usage by team member shows the five team members who have used the most SUs on your account.
-The names seen in this chart are those of users who created the tests, not who launched them.
+The Top usage by team member section shows the five team members who have used the most SUs on your account.
+The names seen in this chart are those of users who created the tests, not of those who launched them.

 The chart shows what percentage of the account's Used SUs were consumed by a given team member.
 The number in the right-hand column represents the number of Used SUs a team member consumed.
 You can read the chart as "The top team member's usage consumed 70 SUs, which is 30% of the 230 Used SUs on the account."